Alternative Textbook Program

 Program Guidelines

-Academic Library Services is seeking applications from ECU faculty to participate in the 2023-2024 Alternative Textbook Program.
-Ten awards of up to $1,000 each will be awarded.
+Academic Library Services is seeking applications from ECU faculty to participate in the 2025-2026 Alternative Textbook Program.

-Proposals will be accepted until March 13, 2023.
-Awarded faculty will be notified by March 25, 2023 so that they will have ample time to select or create alternative course materials and integrate them into their syllabi for the 2023-2024 academic year.
-Faculty will be partnered with personal librarians during this period to assist with identifying potential course materials and answering copyright questions.
-Additionally, summer workshops on topics like open educational resources, Creative Commons licenses, and building inclusive materials will be offered for participants.
+Proposals will be accepted until March 18, 2025.
+Awarded faculty will be notified by March 31, 2025.
+Faculty will be partnered with personal librarians during this period who can assist with identifying potential course materials and answering copyright questions.
+Additionally, summer workshops on topics like open educational resources, Creative Commons licenses, and building inclusive materials will be offered to participants.

-Applicants who have participated in previous years are welcome to submit applications for other courses.
+Applicants who have participated in previous years are welcome to submit applications for other courses or to further develop their course(s) supported in earlier semesters.

-Faculty may select one of two options for this year’s program.
+Faculty may select one of three options for this year’s program.

-The traditional Alternative Textbook Program, where faculty switch from a commercial textbook to course materials that are free for students.
+In this option, faculty switch from a commercial textbook to course materials that are free for students.
 These materials may include open textbooks, library subscription materials, open educational resources, and other free materials.
-Extra weight may be given to classes with 100 students or more, general education courses, or online courses.

 Example projects may include: